See our complete guide to the best retirement plan for independent workers.

 Can you contribute a lump sum to a self-employed 401(k)?

-Bergman: In general, yes, a self-employed individual can make an employee deferral lump-sum contribution to a plan so long as he or she has sufficient earned income.
+According to Bergman, a self-employed individual can usually make an employee deferral lump-sum contribution to a plan so long as he or she has sufficient earned income.
 However, in the case of a W-2 owner/employee, the employee deferral contribution should not be more than the income earned for that income period.
 In the case of employer profit-sharing contributions, those can be made by the employer in a lump sum.

 How does the money grow in a self-employed 401(k)?